Kiopp/Event-Scheduling-Application/README.md

 - Axel\
   Username: Vencilo

-- Hannan\
-  Username: hannankhalil

 - Carl\
   Username: CarlNord01

 ---

 ## What We Will Implement:
-An event scheduling application using the MERN stack.
-In this application, you will be able to create an account and schedule your events.
+We will modify the event scheduling application to be distributed and fault tolerant.

 The languages we are going to use are:
 - JavaScript